trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 - **Expense Reports:** These options correspond to the default preferences in NetSuite – “Supervisor approval only,” “Accounting approval only,” or “Supervisor and Accounting approved.”
 - **Vendor Bills or Journal Entries:** These options correspond to the default preferences in NetSuite –  “Pending Approval” or “Approved for Posting.”

-If you have Approval Routing selected in your accounting preference, this will override the selections in Expensify.
+If you have Approval Routing selected in your accounting preference, this will override the selections in Ieatta.

 If you do not wish to use Approval Routing in NetSuite, go to _Setup > Accounting > Accounting Preferences > Approval Routing_ and ensure Vendor Bills and Journal Entries are not selected.